E-ISSN:2583-2468

 Figure 4:

-The error position of the motor
+The error position of the motor.

 The trajectory and response of the motor are shown in Figure 3, demonstrating the ability to track the reference trajectory.
+The position error of the motor relative to the trajectory, with exmax=0.8mm, meets the specified quality criteria.

 Figure 5:

-The speed response of the motor
+The speed response of the motor.

-Meanwhile, the motor speed tracks the set speed during the motor's movement.
-However, the speed fluctuations during the movement are caused by the limited number of current vectors used in the inner-loop controller, as shown in Figures 5.
+However, speed fluctuations during movement are caused by limited number of current vectors used in inner-loop controller, as shown in Figures 5.

-Response of current id
+Figure 6:Response of current id

 Figure 7: